JUMP IN YOUR CANOE AND LET'S GO TO MAUI!

 We had been traveling for over 12 hours and finally Maui was in sight.
 How beautiful it looked upon our approach.
 The incredible blue Pacific Ocean, lapping up on the white sand beaches, to the contrast of the luscious green mountains.
+We couldn't wait to discover the beauty of this magical place!

 This trip to Maui was to celebrate our wedding anniversary and not only was that special under normal circumstances, but for us, it was even more so.
 As a bi-national lesbian couple, we had to justify our right to love and be married, this was far more than a vacation, it was an achievement in acceptance.